HamzaMushtaq23/Netflix-Clone-PK/README.md

 # Netflix-Clone-PK
+🎬 Netflix Clone (HTML & CSS Only)
-A static Netflix homepage clone built using only HTML and CSS.
-It replicates the UI design of Netflix with a focus on layout and styling.
-No JavaScript functionality is included yet, and responsiveness is not implemented.
+A simple static clone of the Netflix homepage built using only HTML and CSS.
+This project replicates the visual design and layout of Netflix, including header navigation, banner section, and content carousels.

+⚠️ Note: This version does not include JavaScript functionality and is not yet responsive.

+🔧 Features:

+Clean HTML5 & CSS3 structure

+Styled navigation bar and hero section

+Grid-based layout for movie/TV content thumbnails

+Inspired by Netflix’s official UI

+📌 Next Steps:

+Make the layout fully responsive for all screen sizes

+Add JavaScript to implement interactivity (e.g., sliders, login pop-ups)